 They then have 10 years to repay this amount to their RRSP.
 Failure to repay the required amount in any given year will result in the amount having to be reported as income on their personal tax return.

 NOTE: Withdrawal of RRSPs will affect a student's assessed need calculation and may therefore reduce government student loan and bursary eligibility.

 Please consult the Canada Revenue Agency for more information.

 If you are facing unexpected financial distress or have had a significant change to your financial situation, UBC has several options, including bursaries and short-term loans.
-Contact the Law’s team of Enrolment Services Professionals to schedule a confidential advising appointment.
+Contact the Law’s team of Enrolment Services Advisors to schedule a confidential advising appointment.
 We will be able to assess your financial situation and provide the best course of action for your situation (your options will vary depending on whether you’re a Canadian student or an international student).